 - 20oz can of Crushed Tomatoes

 - 3/4 teaspoon Black Pepper

 - 1/8 teaspoon Red Pepper

 - 1/2 teaspoons Garlic Powder

-On your next pizza night, take a Tupperware container out of the freezer a several hours before dinner, and let it thaw to room temperature.
-Never put cold pizza sauce on a pizza!
+Freeze the sauce in small Tupperware containers.
+For your next pizza night, just take a container of pizza sauce out of the freezer a few hours before dinner, and let it thaw on the countertop.